getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 // using `null` here because we don't care about
 // the `this` hard-binding in this scenario, and
-// it will be overriden by the `new` call anyway! var bar = foo.bind( null, "p1" );
+// it will be overridden by the `new` call anyway! var bar = foo.bind( null, "p1" );

 var baz = new bar( "p2" );